North Korean Suspects Named in Mysterious Kim Jong Nam Death

 Read more: The Mysterious Death and Life of Kim Jong Nam

-Three of the men had given statements to Malaysian authorities before being allowed to return to Pyongyang as part of a diplomatic trade for nine Malaysian nationals unable to leave, according to Reuters.
+Three other North Korean men had given statements to Malaysian authorities before being allowed to return to Pyongyang as part of a diplomatic trade for nine Malaysian nationals unable to leave, according to Reuters.
+It is unclear whether any of those who provided statements are among the four men identified Monday.